SladeHirschi/resume-project/Readme.md

 * Better 404 page
 * REFACTOR a lot of code
 * Allow users to change their profile picture and declared occupation
+* Use a different API for the skills select
+* Make more user firendly